 The Company acquires claims and conducts property evaluation work, and may drop claims as a normal course of its business.
 Exploration work is necessary to maintain mineral claims in good standing with the provincial government.
-Some claims are allowed to lapse if they are deemed less desirable, or insufficient work is conducted on them.
-In 2014, the Company selected and reduced its overall land position, while some claims were added.
-Work was allocated to claims thought to have the most importance to the Company.
-Due to the poor market conditions for resource exploration, work was limited to dominantly geological investigations.
-2014 was the first in 10 years in which the Company did not conduct a drilling program.
+Some claims are allowed to lapse if they are deemed less desirable, or if insufficient work has been conducted on them.
+In 2014, the Company selected and reduced its overall land position while some other claims were added.
+Work was allocated to claims thought to have the most relevance to the Company.
+Due to poor market conditions for resource exploration, this work was mainly limited to geological evaluation and 2014 was the first year in 10 that the Company did not conduct a drilling program.